bunkcorp/ATPA-June-August-2025-Assessment/Task5_Bayesian_Analysis.md

 ### Visualization of Results

+**Note**: Comprehensive visualizations are provided in the dedicated visualization section below.

 **Posterior Distribution Plots:**
 - **Individual Plots**: Show posterior Beta distributions for each category
 - **Comparison Plot**: Overlay all posterior distributions for easy comparison